Lab 5 - HPC Center services¶

 What is RStudio and How to Gain Access?¶

-Access RStudio at https://rstudio.hpc.ut.ee.
+Access RStudio at ondemand.hpc.ut.ee.
+Start a RStudio app.
 RStudio serves as a compact development environment, offering a user-friendly interface for coding and light testing.
 It closely resembles the RStudio environment you may typically use on your laptop.

 Common Errors and Troubleshooting¶